Null-Tank/Auto-Installer-v1.5/README.md

-# Website
+# Website (Doesn't contain latest software download)
 https://auto-installer.web.app/
 <br/>
 # Auto-Installer (No longer being developed)
 An application that makes installing large amounts of software easy by doing them for you!
-Sadly, the program no longer works as the file server for the program is no longer running.
 <br/>
 ## Who is this for?
 This software is directed mostly to people handling a large number of computers and want a way to install programs onto them with ease.
 Its mean to install developer tools and some other miscellaneous programs.